Miari: Policing

 Even though prostitution was made illegal in 1961, police action was generally limited to the suppression of human trafficking and underage prostitution.
 In addition, due to economic benefits, red-light districts were purposefully overlooked.
 The police were often bribed by brothel owners.
 But this attitude ended in the early 2000s.

 In January 2000, the Jongam district appointed a new police chief, Kim Kang Ja, Korea's first female police chief.
 Kang Ja claimed 80% of the area's 1,500 prostitutes were underage.
 She instigated many raids to try and eliminate underage prostitution receiving wide public support.
 Following a series of fires from 2000 to 2002, investigation revealed that many of the victims were sex workers who were trafficked and unable to escape since they were locked in their rooms sparking national outrage.
 At least 40 of the estimated 260 brothels were closed, and underage prostitution virtually eliminated in Miari.

 In 2001, the United States classified Korea as Tier 3 for human trafficking, leading to international pressure on the South Korean government.

 Kang Ja's crackdown precipitated a 50-day national anti-prostitution campaign and a change in the law.

 By September 2004, South Korea passed the 2004 Anti-Prostitution Laws or the 2004 Special Act on Prevention of Prostitution, which define prostitution as a form of human trafficking.
 While over 500 sex workers in Miari protested this law—demanding job security and a grace period—, red-light districts across the country began to shrink.
 The law now allowed police to name people who used underage prostitutes, tripled jail sentences and fines for pimps and no longer treated underage prostitutes as criminals.

 Following the passage of the Anti-Prostitution Laws, police began raiding brothels, targeting red-light districts like Miari as they were the most visible and easily identified form of prostitution.
 From 2004 to 2005, the number of brothels in South Korea dropped by 637 and the number of sex workers dropped from 3,142 to 2,653.
 In 2007, the Seoul Metropolitan Government began a new project to make Seoul safer for women under the Department of Women and Family Affairs.
 However, Miari and other Seoul prostitution hotspots were specifically excluded from these initiatives.
-As of January 2010, there were only 136 recorded prostitution establishments in Miari Texas with its physical boarders shrinking in Seongbuk as well.
+As of January 2010, there were only 136 recorded prostitution establishments in Miari Texas with its physical borders shrinking in Seongbuk as well.